LukeTHadley/ElysiumItems/README.md

 ## To Do

-* Set up permissions for each commaned
+* Set up permissions for each command
 * Set up /elysiumitems basic overview command.
 Show plugin author/plugin version/how many of each item category is loaded.
 * Stop the /fixing/healing/modification of custom items